Skip to content

 nsc login --rotate --profile prod # rotate the token

-nsc login calls GET /api/users/tokens/?limit=1 and prints ✓ authenticated as <user>, NetBox <version> on success.
-On failure it emits the standard auth_error envelope (exit 8).
+nsc login probes GET /api/status/ and GET /api/users/tokens/?limit=1 (both must succeed) and prints ✓ authenticated as <user>, NetBox <version> on success.
+On failure it emits the standard auth error envelope (type: auth, exit 8).

 Your first read